clarmso/clarmso.github.io/_posts/2025/2025-09-15-software-laptop.md

 ## IDE: VS Code

-[VS Code](https://code.visualstudio.com/) is my go-to for Python, bash, YAML, JSON and other languages.
+[VS Code](https://code.visualstudio.com/) is my go-to for Python, bash, YAML, JSON, and other languages.
 It starts quickly and supports many languages out of the box.

 I'm also a Vi user. ;-)